 Meet the Festival’s New Director

 As most of you know, Melvin Chen has joined the Festival as the new Director.
-Below are a few questions and answers that we hope will help you get to know him a little.
+We begin our “Meet The Director” Series with a few questions and answers that we hope will help you get to know him a little.

 What was the first work of music that grabbed your attention?
 Any thoughts of what specifically hit you from that piece?

 There are several works that made an indelible first impression on me – I clearly remember hearing the Brahms piano quintet for the first time.
 I don’t know what grabbed me, probably the passion and excitement.
 I also remember the Schubert cello quintet and how transcendently beautiful it was.

 If you had to pick one work to introduce someone to the wonders of chamber music, what would it be?

 I would definitely pick the Schubert cello quintet — it really demonstrates for me the paradox of great music — it is both simple and complex, often embodying opposing feelings simultaneously.
 One feels in the piece both joy and sadness at the same time.

 Is there another work that is a favorite of yours that you do not perform (perhaps from another genre beyond violin or piano such as orchestral or opera)?

 I am partial to large orchestral works, like the big Mahler symphonies, numbers 2, 3 and 6-9.
 Also big Strauss tone poems like Zarathustra and the Alpine Symphony.

 Are there any pieces you’d give a wide berth and offer to someone else?
 Is there a work which you never wish to perform again?